 Pro Tip: You can soak and boil some veggies to reduce their potassium content.

-Too much phosphorus can weaken your bones and damage your heart.
+Too much phosphorus can weaken your bones, damage blood vessels and your heart.

 Especially in later stages or if you’re on dialysis.